 You are welcome to walk your child to school from home or the Metro.
 If you plan to drive to Woodley Park and then park before walking your child in, park your car legally: not in front of hydrants, in crosswalks, in no parking zones, or in back of the school and walk your child to school.

-Join the car line on 27th Street at your specified time (see your individual schedule on the letter that arrived in August).
+Join the car line on 27th Street at your specified time.
 See the procedure outlined below.